- What is a Certificate of Confidentiality?

 Policy Change Effective October 1, 2017: Under the updated policy, NIH-funded researchers will no longer have to request a CoC, nor will they receive an actual certificate.
 The CoC will be issued automatically to NIH-funded grants, cooperative agreements, contracts and intramural research projects research funded wholly or in part by the NIH that collects or uses identifiable, sensitive information.

 - Only apply for the certificate for an already approved study.
-The IRB is not able to make certifications when there is not yet an actual study.
+The NIH is not able to make certifications when there is not yet an actual study.

 - Be sure to include the IRB number in the same field as the title for the study